Make your garden less attractive to slugs and snails

 On to the next tip:

-Baiting and catching snails
+Baiting and catching slugs and snails

 Get tips & tricks in your inbox